curl/curl/docs/cmdline-opts/socks5-basic.md

 # `--socks5-basic`

-Tells curl to use username/password authentication when connecting to a SOCKS5 proxy.
+Use username/password authentication when connecting to a SOCKS5 proxy.
 The username/password authentication is enabled by default.
 Use --socks5-gssapi to force GSS-API authentication to SOCKS5 proxies.